-With 80% of New Year’s Resolutions failing by February, there’s a good chance you may have given up on yours already.
-[The fact that January was like 74 days long doesn’t help either!]
+With 80% of New Year’s Resolutions failing by February, it’s easy to see why some people have given up on theirs already.
 You know what, that’s okay.
 If you weren’t really committed to your resolution from day one, there was no way you were going to stick with it.
 Today, I’m talking about 10 Things You Should Do This Year that will make a positive impact on your life.

 These 10 things do not require a lot of money, time, or fancy supplies.
 They simply require that you have a strong desire to make a positive impact on your life.
 If that sounds like you, then continue reading.
 If you’re not quite there yet, it’s okay.
 Bookmark this page and come back when you are.